Did you just say that walking with Jesus is hard?

 Whosoever believeth in Him (Jesus Christ) should not perish, but have everlasting life.

-For many shall come in my name, saying, I am Christ; and shall deceive many.
+and Jesus said, Take Heed that No Man Deceive You, For many shall come in my name, saying, I am Christ; and shall deceive many.
 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows.

 America Without Jesus-A Political-Socialist Society